High-voltage direct current: Advantages

 A long-distance, point-to-point HVDC transmission scheme generally has lower overall investment cost and lower losses than an equivalent AC transmission scheme.
-HVDC conversion equipment at the terminal stations is costly, but the total DC transmission-line costs over long distances are lower than for an AC line of the same distance.
+Although HVDC conversion equipment at the terminal stations is costly, the total DC transmission-line costs over long distances are lower than for an AC line of the same distance.
 HVDC requires less conductor per unit distance than an AC line, as there is no need to support three phases and there is no skin effect.
+AC systems use a higher peak voltage for the same power, increasing insulator costs.

 Depending on voltage level and construction details, HVDC transmission losses are quoted at 3.5% per 1,000 km, about 50% less than AC (6.7%) lines at the same voltage.
 This is because direct current transfers only active power and thus causes lower losses than alternating current, which transfers both active and reactive power.
+In other words, transmitting electric AC power over long distances inevitably results in a phase shift between voltage and current.
+Because of this phase shift the effective Power=Current*Voltage, where * designates a vector product, decreases.
+Since DC power has no phase, the phase shift cannot occur in the DC case.

 HVDC transmission may also be selected for other technical benefits.
 HVDC can transfer power between separate AC networks.
-HVDC powerflow between separate AC systems can be automatically controlled to support either network during transient conditions, but without the risk that a major power-system collapse in one network will lead to a collapse in the second.
-HVDC improves on system controllability, with at least one HVDC link embedded in an AC grid—in the deregulated environment, the controllability feature is particularly useful where control of energy trading is needed.
+HVDC power flow between separate AC systems can be automatically controlled to support either network during transient conditions, but without the risk that a major power-system collapse in one network will lead to a collapse in the second.
+The controllability feature is also useful where control of energy trading is needed.

-The combined economic and technical benefits of HVDC transmission can make it a suitable choice for connecting electricity sources that are located far away from the main users.

 Specific applications where HVDC transmission technology provides benefits include: